Hundreds of parents are still upset over the end of courtesy busing.

 It's also why both of these moms are part of a Facebook page made just for this topic - it has more than 1,000 followers just hoping the school district will listen.

-"We understand budget cuts, they're never easy to do and it's really hard to find where you're going to make that specific cut," said Pierson.
-"However, I don't feel a cut should be made when it comes to our child's safety."
+"We understand budget cuts, there never easy to do and it's really hard to find where you're going to make that specific cut," said Pierson.
+"However I don't feel it cut should be made when it comes to our child safety."

 We took those concerns to the district - it says it follows state standards for determining hazardous walking conditions.
 If a parent feels their area was miscategorized, they can fill out a form - click here to fill one out.

 The district also points out the Sheriff's office provides crossing guards and typically they are not stationed outside of middle or high schools.
-The district says it transports 80,000 students, but have more than 212,000 students in the district which means a majority of its students don't ride the bus.
+The district says they transport 80,000 students, but have more than 212,000 students in the district which means a majority of tits students don't ride the bus.